Conditional loan approval: How it plays into homebuying process

 Conditional approval vs preapproval

-As a prospective homebuyer, it’s important to understand the difference between preapproval and conditional approval.
-Having this knowledge can help you better understand what stage of the homebuying process you’re in and what steps you may still need to take.
+As a prospective homebuyer, understanding the difference between preapproval and conditional approval can help you identify the steps you may still need to take.

 Mortgage preapproval

-This process is fairly quick and oftentimes doesn’t require you to provide any documentation proving your income and other information.
+This process is fairly simple and often doesn’t require you to provide any documentation proving your income and other information.
 If you secure preapproval, the lender will also estimate how much you can borrow to purchase a new home.
 Many realtors require you to have at least a preapproval from the lender before you start searching for a new home.

 Conditional approval